-But, Glass was not dead.
+But Glass was not dead.
 Reviving, he crawled to a spring.
-Close beside it he found wild cherries and buffalo berries on which he lived, slowly recovering his strength, until at last, he ventured to strike out on his long and lonely journey.
-His objective point was Fort Kiowa, on the Missouri River, a hundred miles away.
+Close beside it; he found wild cherries and buffalo berries on which he lived, slowly recovering his strength until, at last, he ventured to strike out on his long and lonely journey.
+His objective point was Fort Kiowa, on the Missouri River, 100 miles away.
 He started with hardly strength enough to drag one limb after the other, with no provisions or means of securing any, and in a hostile country where he would be the helpless victim of any straying Indian.
 But the love of life, and a growing desire for revenge on those who had deserted him, urged him to the effort.
 Fortune seemed with him.
 He came to where wolves were attacking a buffalo calf.
-He let them kill it, and then, frightening them away, appropriated the meat, eating as best he could without either knife or fire.
-Bearing all he could with him, he pushed resolutely forward, and, after great distress and hardship, finally reached Fort Kiowa in present-day South Dakota.
+He let them kill it and then, frightening them away, appropriated the meat, eating as best he could without either knife or fire.
+Bearing all he could with him, he pushed resolutely forward and, after great distress and hardship, finally reached Fort Kiowa in present-day South Dakota.

 Before his wounds had entirely healed, Glass was again in the field, starting east with a party of trappers bound down the Missouri River.
-When nearing the Mandan villages he decided to walk across where the river made a bend.
-Here, luck was with him, as the boats were attacked by Arikara Indians, and all those on board were killed.
+When nearing the Mandan villages, he decided to walk across where the river made a bend.
+Here, luck was with him as Arikara Indians attacked the boats, and all those on board were killed.

 Glass, too feeble to fight, had a narrow escape and was taken by friendly Mandan Indians to Tilton’s Fort.
-His one purpose at this time was vengeance on those two who had deserted him in the mountains.
-Thus inspired, he left Tilton’s the same night, plunged into the wilderness, traveled alone for 38 days through hostile Indian country, and at last, reached Fort Henry, at the mouth of the Big Horn River in present-day Montana.
+His purpose then was vengeance on those two who had deserted him in the mountains.
+Thus inspired, he left Tilton’s the same night, plunged into the wilderness, traveled alone for 38 days through hostile Indian country, and finally reached Fort Henry at the mouth of the Big Horn River in present-day Montana.
 Here, he discovered that the men he sought had gone east.
-Still seeking them, he at once accepted an opportunity to carry a dispatch to Fort Atkinson, Nebraska.
+Still seeking them, he accepted an opportunity to carry a dispatch to Fort Atkinson, Nebraska.